jtannas/flask-skeleton/docs/source/Security.rst

 Cross Site Scripting (XSS)
 --------------------------

-Flask uses the Jinja2 templating engine by default, and has it setup to prevent XSS by auto-escaping everything that it inserts into the page.
+Flask uses the Jinja2 templating engine by default, and has it set up to prevent XSS by auto-escaping everything that it inserts into the page.
 There are still a few ways to be attacked from this, so be uber-cautious when handling anything the user provides.